AlphaSlayer1964/kemono-dl/README.md

 - In the ```Contents``` folder a folder called ```inline``` will be created to store any images that were embedded in the content section
 - External links will be placed in two locations
   - Content_External_Links.txt in the Content folder
   - Files_External_Links.txt in the Files folder
+- date fromat is YYYYMMDD

 ## To do:
 - [ ] Integrate youtube-dl for downloading external video links